jacobvasquez92/Attack-Maps-and-Log-Visualizations/README.md

 # **Background**
 Attack maps and visualizations are a product of access to [the Cyber Range](https://www.skool.com/cyber-community).

-Josh Madakor' The Cyber Range is effectively a shared virtual environment that simulates a live Security Operations Center (SOC) environment.
+Josh Madakor's The Cyber Range is effectively a shared virtual environment that simulates a live Security Operations Center (SOC) environment.
 It’s intended to give learners practice with actual enterprise-tools and network workflow, rather than only theoretical training.

 **Its purpose is two-fold:**
 - To enable users with little or no prior cybersecurity experience to build tangible, resume-worthy projects and experience.